licenseware/licenseware-sdk-v2/README.md

 # Here we are defining the validation required for each upload
+# If overwriting bellow mentioned methods is not necessary you can use `UploaderValidator` directly

 class RVToolsUploaderValidator(UploaderValidator):
     # If necessary you can overwrite bellow mentioned methods